Hot Spots on Dogs

-- Carefully trim the fur around the lesion.
-If you’re using scissors, be sure to hold them so the blades are parallel to your dog’s skin, so that you don’t accidentally cut your dog if she jumps or moves suddenly.
+Carefully trim the fur around the lesion.
+If you’re using scissors, be sure to hold them so the blades are parallel to your dog’s skin, so that you don’t accidentally cut your dog if they jump or move suddenly.
 If the affected area is large, consider shaving it.
 Fur traps moisture against your dog’s skin, which needs to be dry to heal.
-(You may need to have a veterinarian shave or clip your dog if her hot spot is especially painful.)
+(You may need to have a veterinarian shave or clip your dog if their hot spot is especially painful.)

-A hot spot is easier to prevent than to treat, so try to keep your dog free of hot spots by grooming her regularly and keeping her up to date on flea and tick medication.
+A hot spot is easier to prevent than to treat, so try to keep your dog free of hot spots by grooming them regularly and keeping them up to date on flea and tick medication.

 It often takes about a week after treatment begins for a hot spot to dry out and begin to heal.
 Once a hot spot is dry and no longer oozes, continue to keep the area clean and dry.
 In about two weeks, your dog’s fur will begin to grow back.
 Consider consulting with your veterinarian about dietary supplements that contain essential fatty acids to help hair grow in and reduce itching.

 You can prevent hot spots on dogs by maintaining good hygiene and routine grooming, treatment of skin infections, parasite prevention, and management of allergies.
 Additionally, if your dog swims or gets baths often then make sure their coats are completely dried afterward, otherwise the matted fur will keep in water which sets up ideal conditions for hot spots.